neilkplugins/WLED-indigo-plugin/README.md

 Cautions:

 I am not an expert on WLED and the test usage is a single strip.
 I have not as yet considered any kind of throttling of API requests, and this initial version hits both JSON and XML api's so it does double up a bit.
 We just need to do some more real world testing.

+PLEASE BE AWARE You may need to delete and re-create devices as I add additional states, this will also impacy actions, schedules that reference the device, so don't invest too much time and effort in that until we are closer to a beta release.